vitormarx/Bank_Loan_Risk/README.md

     -loan
     -default

-Link to <a href=''>credit</a> dataset
+Link to original <a href=''>dataset</a>

 ### Running the Project
 Firstly, you need to clone this repository as showed bellow:
 ```console
 git clone --branch main https://github.com/vitormarx/Bank_Loan_Risk.git
 ```
 then,  run it on Google Colaboratory or Jupyter Nootebook.
-Same as Windows as Linux OS
+Same to Windows and Linux OS

 Once the download has completed, you can open the Bank-Loan-Risk.ipynb file and check the project steps.